Conchylicultor/Deep-Learning-Tricks/README.md

   **Why**: This allows the network to have some momentum information.<br />
   **Ref**: *Deep Reinforcement Learning with Double Q-learning, V. Mnih* (https://arxiv.org/abs/1509.06461)

 * **What**: Experience Replay: Instead of updating every frames as the agent plays, to avoid correlations between the frames, it's better to sample a batch in the history of the transition taken (state, actionTaken, reward, nextState).
 This is basically the same idea as shuffling the dataset before training for supervised tasks.
-Some strategies exist to sample batches which contain more information (in the sense prediction different from the real reward).<br />
+Some strategies exist to sample batches which contain more information (in the sense predicted reward different from real reward).<br />
   **Ref**: *Prioritized Experience Replay, Tom Schaul* (https://arxiv.org/abs/1511.05952)

 ## Network compression